 This hot dog stand with a butterfly roof found its niche at beach and resort towns all around the Great Lakes in the 1950s and 1960s.
 Music teachers James Griggs and Don Hamacher opened the first Dog n Suds in 1953 in Champaign, Illinois.
 Serving hot dogs, burgers and the creamiest root beer around they grew the business.
 By 1968, there were over 650 restaurants primarily in the Midwest.

-Today there still two Dog ‘n Suds drive-ins in Michigan and two in Indiana.
+The iconic brand is undergoing a resurgence with 20 Dog ‘n Suds drive-ins scattered around the country.
+One is a food truck location in Michigan, one location in Ohio, and six in Indiana.
 They have real carhop service and outside umbrella tables.
 They are open during the season from April through September.

 Before Cracker Barrel there Was Bill Knapp’s

 The first Bill Knapp restaurant was located in Battle Creek Michigan in 1948.
 It was an American family restaurant chain known for its made from scratch home-style foods and famous chocolate cake.
 This chain grew to 60 locations in the Midwest.
 Its early success was attributed to locating many of the restaurants off major highway exits.
 This freeway-focused placement attracted travelers offered a convenient meeting place for friends and families.

 Its downfall to becoming one of our bankrupt restaurants started in 1998 because new owners totally revamped the menu and redecorated the restaurant interiors.
 This alienated its older yet loyal clientele.
 The owners tried to restore the original décor and menus in 2001 however it was too late.
 The last of the bankrupt restaurants closed in 2002.

 The Knapp’s famous chocolate cake and other bakery products were sold to Awrey Bakeries and are still available in many stores in the Midwest.

 Burger Chef – The Original Charbroiled Burger